ForestJohnson/fontie/README.md

 I needed this because I was trying to optimize a large font with lots of vector elements, and it was timing out on the `https://fontie.pixelsvsbytes.com` server.

+## dependencies

+These MUST be installed before you attempt to convert a font with fontie!!

+  - `fontforge` python package
+     - See "using fontforge as a python package"
+  - `ttfautohint`
+     - `apt install -y ttfautohint` worked for me.
+     - you can download source from https://download.savannah.gnu.org/releases/freetype/ but I was unable to get this to work.
+     - test your installation by running `ttfautohint`
+  - `/opt/woff2/woff2_compress`
+     - I downloaded this from https://github.com/google/woff2 with `cd /opt && git clone https://github.com/google/woff2 && cd woff2`
+     - In order to build this, you need to initialize and pull the git submodules. `git submodule init && git submodule update brotli`
+     - finally, in order to build it, run `make`.
+     - test it by running `/opt/woff2/woff2_compress`
+  - `scour`
+     - sudo apt install scour
+  - `wine /opt/eotfast/EOTFAST-1.EXE`
+     - this is only required for building eot fonts (internet explorer) AFAIK.
+I skipped this ☠️

+## obtaining fontie

 First, clone the fontforge repository:

 NOTE: I was not able to get the fontie http service to work without deleting some of the logging code & adding `os.path.abspath` in `FontieFont.py`.
 So per this guide you will have to use the ForestJohnson fork of fontie for now.

 ```
-# some scripts in the source code are hard-coded to /opt/fontie
+# some scripts in the source code are hard-coded to /opt/fontie.
+So we clone the repo there.
 cd /opt
 git clone https://github.com/ForestJohnson/fontie
 cd fontie
 pipenv install
 ```

+## using fontforge as a python package

-NOTE: You can't actually install fontforge python package via pip! https://github.com/fontforge/fontforge/issues/4377 So you have to install it via your OS package manager.
+You can't actually install fontforge python package via pip! https://github.com/fontforge/fontforge/issues/4377 So you have to install it via your OS package manager.
 For me (ubuntu/debian) I used:

 ```